 At the very heart of content marketing lies a big, neglected and serious issue.
-It is the misbelief that good and unique content is enough to turn into conversion.
+It is the misbelief that good and unique content is enough to turn into a conversion.

 Audiences cannot find it, share it or engage with it.